wuwenrui555/PhenoGraph/README.md

 ### Version 1.5.7

-* Updated leidenalg and scipy version requirements, revised parallel jaccard to support scipy==1.5.1, and created a test collection for use with pytest (see above)
+* Updated leidenalg and scipy version requirements, revised parallel jaccard to support scipy==1.5.1, and created a test collection for use with pytest (see [below](#running-the-unit-tests)).
-* Added [PhenoGraph clustering tutorial](examples/tutorial_pbmc3k.ipynb) w/ PBMC3K dataset from 10X Genomics (dataset included)
+* Added [PhenoGraph clustering tutorial](examples/tutorial_pbmc3k.ipynb) w/ PBMC3K dataset from 10X Genomics (dataset included).

 ### Version 1.5.6